St. Thomas Seminary: History

-St. Thomas Seminary was founded in 1897 by Bishop Michael Tierney, the sixth Bishop of Hartford.
-The original Seminary was located at 352 Collins Street in Hartford, in what was once the Chinese College.
-It opened its doors on September 7, 1897.
-Bishop Tierney appointed the Right Reverend John Synnott as the first President of St. Thomas.
-Due to the increasing enrollment it became necessary to find a larger space.
-Bishop John J. Nilan had the cornerstone laid for the present building in 1928, and in 1930 the seminary moved to its current location in Bloomfield.

 Collins Street (1897–1930)

+St. Thomas Seminary was founded in 1897 by Bishop Michael Tierney to prepare priests for what was then the Diocese of Hartford.
+The seminary was located at 352 Collins Street in Hartford, in what previously served as the Chinese College.Tierney appointed Monsignor John Synnott as the first president of St. Thomas.
+The first class had 37 students.

-St. Thomas Seminary opened on September 7, 1897, with 37 students in its first class.
-On the first floor was a study hall, classrooms, the refectory, and parlors.
-The second floor consisted of the chapel, a dormitory, and the professors' rooms.
-Soon after the size of the building proved inadequate for the needs of the diocese, and a new building adjacent to the old Chinese College was erected, serving the diocese until 1930.
+The first floor of St. Thomas contained a study hall, classrooms, refectory, and parlors.
+The second floor consisted of a chapel, a dormitory, and the professors' rooms.
+The diocese was soon forced to added another building to the seminary.
+Due to the increasing enrollment at St. Thomas, the archdiocese decided in the 1920s to move to a larger site in Bloomfield.
+Bishop John J. Nilan laid the cornerstone for the new St. Thomas in 1928.

-Bloomfield (1930–present)
+Bloomfield (1930 – 1990s)

-On September 30, 1930, St. Thomas opened at its new location in Bloomfield, a suburb of Hartford.
-The Seminary was designed by architect Louis A. Walsh of Waterbury and built by W. F. O'Neil.
-During its first 45 years (until 1942), the Seminary for the most part educated only seminarians for the Diocese of Hartford, then from fall of 1942 seminarians began arriving from the Dioceses of Albany, Burlington, and Manchester.
-The following year, the Dioceses of Portland (Maine) and Springfield (Massachusetts) were added.
+In 1930, St. Thomas opened at its new location in Bloomfield.
+The seminary campus was designed by architect Louis A. Walsh of Waterbury and built by W. F. O'Neil.
+During its first 45 years, the seminary educated seminarians for the Diocese of Hartford.
+In 1942, seminarians from the Dioceses of Albany, Burlington, and Manchester enrolled at the seminary.
+The following year, the Dioceses of Portland and Springfield in Massachusetts sent students to St. Thomas.
+The seminary closed in the 1990s.

 Curriculum

-The curriculum at St. Thomas at its inception consisted of a five-year program.
-The classical education consisted of courses in Latin, Greek, and English, as well as systematic training in French and German.
-Other courses consisted of mathematics, natural sciences, Christian doctrine, and history.
-The curriculum developed over time and eventually the Seminary became a six-year program, with four years of high school and the first two years of college.
-Students completing the six-year program would receive the Associate of Arts degree.
+At its founding in 1897, St. Thomas offered a five-year classical program.
+It included of courses in Latin, Greek, and English, as well as systematic training in French and German.
+Other courses in the program were mathematics, natural sciences, Christian doctrine, and history.

-Course of studies: 1954–55

-Since the 1954-55 Academic Year, the two-year college program consisted of the following courses:
+The seminary later changed to a six-year program, offering four years of high school and the first two years of college.
+Students completing the six-year program would receive an Associate of Arts degree.The two-year college program for 1954 to 1955 provided the following curriculum: